 Not long after we got home, Kathryn took me aside at work.
 ‘I want to lose some weight for my sister’s wedding in a couple of months, so I’m going to join Slimming World.
 Do you fancy coming with me?’ she asked.
 I knew what she was doing.
 She’d seen how insecure I’d been on holiday and, although I felt nervous, I was chuffed she was trying to help me.
 But I wasn’t sure about Slimming World.
 ‘Isn’t it for women?’
 I asked.
 Kathryn smiled.
 ‘Well, why don’t we go and find out?’ she said.

 Later, when it was my turn to step onto the scales, I prepared myself for a shock.
 I reckoned I weighed about 16st.
 In fact, I was 18st 1lb.
 My cheeks burned.
 ‘I think I’ve become so good at hiding under baggy clothes, I didn’t realise how big I’d got,’ I told Kathryn.
-We’d enjoyed the group session, and hearing about other people’s struggles and successes had given me hope.
+We enjoyed the group session, and hearing about other people’s struggles and successes gave me hope.

 That week, while Mum prepared her usual spread for the family, I cooked my own healthier versions of bolognese, lasagne and chilli, and made sure I had at least a third of a plate of Speed Food veg, which Maria had explained would help my weight loss even more.
 After a week of surprisingly tasty meals, I was overjoyed to find I was 7½lbs lighter.
 And, as I got a round of applause from the other members for getting my half-stone award already, I realised something: this might just work!